Climbing (Climbing Wall and Related Activities)

 Applicable to All Installations

-• Instructors must be trained in, understand, demonstrate, and adhere to a directly relevant skill set for Climbing Walls.
+• Qualified Instructors must be trained in, understand, demonstrate, and adhere to a directly relevant skill set for Climbing Walls.
 A relevant skill set is a described set of skills developed by recognized climbing professionals.

 Applicable to Permanent School Sites

-• Instructors for permanent school sites must hold a current certificate (within the last 3 years), demonstrating successful completion of a training workshop that directly addresses the climbing activities they are teaching.
+• Qualified Instructors for permanent school sites must hold a current certificate (within the last 3 years), demonstrating successful completion of a training workshop that directly addresses the climbing activities they are teaching.

 First Aid